-Fish and omega-3 fatty acids
+Fish and omega-3 fatty acids and cancer risk

 Omega-3 fats are associated with a range of health benefits, such as lowering the risk of heart disease and relieving inflammatory conditions such as rheumatoid arthritis and inflammatory bowel disease.